Large Language Models at Work in China's Labor Market: Methodology of Exposure Scoring and Data Collection

 \subsection{Data on Wages and Vacancies}

 To acquire both vacancy and wage information, we leverage two datasets.
 Our primary data source is an online job posting dataset collected by the City Data Group.
 The dataset compiles online job postings spanning from January 2017 to December 2022, originating from major online job market platforms in China including zhaoping.com, 51job, 58.com, Ganji.com, Lagou.com, and Kanzhun.
 This comprehensive compilation encompasses over 800 million job openings across nearly 400 cities and 5.2 million employers.
 For each job vacancy entry within this database, we have access to a range of information: including the posting date, position type, occupation titles, the quantity of workers to be recruited, wage ranges (if specified), education requirements (if applicable), work experience prerequisites (if indicated), the name of the employing firm, the work location for the position, and the textual content of job descriptions.
 Following the classification of each job posting distinct occupations, we derive corresponding statistics encompassing the number of vacancies, the typical educational qualifications required for entry, and the wage structure within each occupation.
+The City Data Group frequently reviews the representativeness of the job vacancy postings it scrapes, to ensure the information renders an accurate picture at least the online recruitment labor market.
+Obviously, the online recruitment labor market does not equal to the whole labor market; to gauge the nuance difference between online recruiting labor market and the overall labor market, the one precondition is a representative aggregate recruitment dataset.
+Since in China there is no representative recruitment dataset such as JOLTS in United States, therefore, we cannot speak too much about representativeness of online job recruitment compared with the overall recruitment.
+Although the potential unknown biased feature of job posting dataset, we believe large proportion of our main empirical results are immune to this potential bias.
+First, our key empirical task which is eliciting occupational exposure does not use online job posting data at all.
+We use online posting data to deliver three key information: vacancy numbers, the average wage rate and experience premium for each occupation.
+If different sectors are different reliance on online recruitment, indeed the more online recruitment reliant sector’s occupation will overestimate.
+However, the calculation of the average wage rate and experience premium for each occupation are robust to heterogeneous sectoral reliance on online recruitment.

 Our second data source is the China Labor-force Dynamic Survey (CLDS) 2016, conducted by the Social Science Survey Center of Sun Yat-sen University.
 The CLDS surveys the working-age population to explore aspects such as education, employment, labor rights, occupational mobility, health, and well-being.
 The survey encompasses comprehensive industry and occupation information for each employment entry.
 Consequently, we can harness this dataset to construct an occupational intensity index for each industry.
 This index facilitates the acquisition of an exposure score at the industry level derived from occupational exposure scores.
 Further details regarding the occupational intensity index across 15 industry categories are presented in Appendix C.